 We found 5 family medicine practitioners who accept Aetna Bronze EPO near Temple, TX.

-Dr. Sanjna Malpani's specialties are family medicine and geriatrics (elderly care).
-Dr. Malpani accepts Aetna EPO, United Healthcare Choice, United Healthcare HSA, and more.
-She attended medical school at Topiwala National Medical College.
+Dr. Sanjna Malpani's areas of specialization are family medicine and geriatrics (elderly care).
+She takes Aetna EPO, United Healthcare Choice, and United Healthcare HSA, as well as other insurance carriers.
+She studied medicine at Topiwala National Medical College.

 Conditions / Treatments